mingjia0511/quantmas/problems/year_2/problem.md

 🚨 **All Year 1 rules still apply, PLUS:**
 - 💰 You must have enough Frosty Bucks to pay the tax
-- 🏠 You must own the asset to pay tax on it
+- 🏠 You must own the asset to pay tax on it (or be selling it on the same day)
 - ⏰ Tax must be paid within 30 days of the last tax payment for the asset
 - 🗓️ All tax must be paid by the end of the year
 - 💯 You must pay the tax owed for an asset in full on the day you choose to pay it
-- 🤝 You must settle all outstanding tax before selling an asset
+- 🤝 **You can pay tax and sell an asset on the same day** (no specific order required)

 ---